 - Use manual focus to get it as clear as you can.

-- If your camera has a Zoom/Magnify function, this is an added bonus to ensure your focus is at its sharpest and spot-on.
+- If your camera has a magnify and/or focus peaking function, this is an added bonus to ensure your focus is at its sharpest and spot-on.

 5. Take a “daylight” photo